microsoft/aerial_wildlife_detection/doc/custom_model.md

         def average_model_states(self, stateDicts, updateStateFun):
             """
                 Averaging function.
-If AIde is configured to distribute training to multiple AIWorkers, and if multiple AIWorkers are attached, this function will be called by exactly one AIWorker after the "train" function has finished.
+If AIDE is configured to distribute training to multiple AIWorkers, and if multiple AIWorkers are attached, this function will be called by exactly one AIWorker after the "train" function has finished.
                 Args: